davidosomething/dkowpconfig/README.md

 you may need to add and export variables from your bash profile, which you may not like if you're running multiple sites.

-The cool way to handle your environment is to run your WordPress installs in virtual machines, preferably managed by Vagrant.
-The environment variables would be set by chef or puppet (or other provisioner) from the encrypted data store (e.g. databags/hiera).
+The cool way to handle your environment is to run your dev WordPress installs in virtual machines, preferably managed by [Vagrant](http://vagrantup.com/).
+The environment variables would be set by chef or puppet (or other provisioner) from the data store (e.g. databags/hiera).

 If you want to develop using an http server installed locally check out [direnv](http://direnv.net/).
 It's also installable via [homebrew](http://brew.sh/).